of the All Ireland Fleadh Cheoil, 2010

 bit of an ethno musicologist.
 It’s very comprehensive.

-would also teach my own students, assist with group teaching, 3-4 year
+would also teach my own students, assist with group teaching and music

 We would also go once a week to the local children’s school for